-- · Operating and senior management experience, including experience as a chief executive officer of a national retail business - · Core business, management and leadership skills - Financial, investment and strategic expertise - · Public company director and committee experience, including experience as chairman of the board
+- · Operating and senior management experience, including experience as a chief executive officer of a national retail business - · Core business, management and leadership skills - · Financial, investment and strategic expertise - · Public company director and committee experience, including experience as chairman of the board

 Chief Executive Officer of Albertsons LLC, a retail grocery chain, since 2006.
 Prior to joining Albertsons, Mr. Miller was Chief Executive Officer of Rite Aid Corporation, a retail pharmacy chain, from 1999 to 2003, and Chairman of the Board from 1999 to 2007.
-Mr. Miller was Vice Chairman and Chief Operating Officer of The Kroger Co., a grocery supermarket company, during 1999, Vice Chairman of the Board and Chief Executive Officer of Fred Meyer, Inc., a grocery supermarket company, from 1998 to 1999 and Chairman of the Board and Chief Executive Officer of Fred Meyer, Inc., a grocery supermarket company, from 1998 to 2013, Rite Aid Corporation from 1999 to 2011, and Harrah's Entertainment, Inc. from 1999 to 2008.
+Mr. Miller was Vice Chairman and Chief Operating Officer of The Kroger Co., a grocery supermarket company, during 1999, Vice Chairman of the Board and Chief Executive Officer of Fred Meyer, Inc., a grocery supermarket company, from 1998 to 1999 and Chairman of the Board and Chief Executive Officer of Fred Meyer, Inc. from 1991 to 1998.
+He served as a director of SuperValu, Inc. from March 2013 to December 2013, Rite Aid Corporation from 1999 to 2011, and Harrah's Entertainment, Inc. from 1999 to 2008.